www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

         * [x] Error is not shown when empty form is submitted.
         * [x] Fix build error.
     * [x] Deploy latest version.
-* [ ] Add link to live server on personal website.
-CURRENT
+* [x] Add link to live server on personal website.
 * [x] Use port 80 for HTTP of live server.
 * [x] Add missing points of this ticket to the changelogs.
   -> That is not that important, given the inconsistency of the changelogs completeness.